DarkMiNeko/Dol-ClothingGeneratorUpd/README.md

 # All files, scripts, tables belong to creators.
 This repo is only translation and update for them.

+Credits:
+Mod generation files made by 由北 (Polaris?)
+Sheet is made by 宫苏夜璃
+links to Source files is in Source folder

+updated by @Ankwa in DolModding discord.
 Please contact for details.

-# Mod generation files made by 由北 (Polaris?)
-# Sheet is made by 宫苏夜璃
-links to Source files is in Source folder

 # Link to latest google sheet 2.3.2 (use only google ver, excel is fucked)